-If you're interested in Wacker Neuson SE (ETR:WAC), then you might want to consider its beta (a measure of share price volatility) in order to understand how the stock could impact your portfolio.
-Volatility is considered to be a measure of risk in modern finance theory.
-Investors may think of volatility as falling into two main categories.
-First, we have company specific volatility, which is the price gyrations of an individual stock.
-Holding at least 8 stocks can reduce this kind of risk across a portfolio.
+If you're interested in Natera, Inc. (NASDAQ:NTRA), then you might want to consider its beta (a measure of share price volatility) in order to understand how the stock could impact your portfolio.
+Modern finance theory considers volatility to be a measure of risk, and there are two main types of price volatility.
+The first category is company specific volatility.
+This can be dealt with by limiting your exposure to any particular stock.
 The second type is the broader market volatility, which you cannot diversify away, since it arises from macroeconomic factors which directly affects all the stocks on the market.

-What does WAC's beta value mean to investors?
+What does NTRA's beta value mean to investors?

-Looking at the last five years, Wacker Neuson has a beta of 1.58.
-The fact that this is well above 1 indicates that its share price movements have shown sensitivity to overall market volatility.
-If the past is any guide, we would expect that Wacker Neuson shares will rise quicker than the markets in times of optimism, but fall faster in times of pessimism.
-Share price volatility is well worth considering, but most long term investors consider the history of revenue and earnings growth to be more important.
-Take a look at how Wacker Neuson fares in that regard, below.
+Given that it has a beta of 1.43, we can surmise that the Natera share price has been fairly sensitive to market volatility (over the last 5 years).
+If the past is any guide, we would expect that Natera shares will rise quicker than the markets in times of optimism, but fall faster in times of pessimism.
+Beta is worth considering, but it's also important to consider whether Natera is growing earnings and revenue.
+You can take a look for yourself, below.

 What this means for you:

-- Future Outlook: What are well-informed industry analysts predicting for WAC’s future growth?
-Take a look at our free research report of analyst consensus for WAC’s outlook.
+- Future Outlook: What are well-informed industry analysts predicting for NTRA’s future growth?
+Take a look at our free research report of analyst consensus for NTRA’s outlook.

-- Past Track Record: Has WAC been consistently performing well irrespective of the ups and downs in the market?
-Go into more detail in the past performance analysis and take a look at the free visual representations of WAC's historicals for more clarity.
+- Past Track Record: Has NTRA been consistently performing well irrespective of the ups and downs in the market?
+Go into more detail in the past performance analysis and take a look at the free visual representations of NTRA's historicals for more clarity.

-- Other Interesting Stocks: It's worth checking to see how WAC measures up against other companies on valuation.
+- Other Interesting Stocks: It's worth checking to see how NTRA measures up against other companies on valuation.
 You could start with this free list of prospective options.